-Research Administration Center (RAC) in Graduate School of Engineering, established in December 2012, networking with other URA Office/Centers in Kyoto University, supports various research activities, promotes new research projects, and arranges joint research opportunities for matching research seeds with industry needs.
+The Center with URAs() was established in December 2012.
+The URAs have been supporting to apply for government and industry research funding, promote research projects, and arrange joint research opportunities for matching research seeds with industry needs.

 8. Statistics Data